 Sicario is the kind of the film that you just don’t want to end.
 The story, characters and immersive gun-fights had me hooked, and I would honestly pay dividends for an extended cut.
 Sicario is a brilliant thriller, which takes the viewer on an intense journey through Mexico, where we are aligned with FBI agent Kate Macer (Emily Blunt), who has been enlisted by a government task force, to aid in the escalating War On Drugs.

-If you’ve seen Enemy, Prisoners, or most recently Arrival, then you’ll know that Denis Villenevue loves nothing more than exploring themes of duality and moral uncertainty, and to give viewers lots to think about.
-In Sicario, he continues with his unique form of storytelling, creating a murky atmosphere.
+If you’ve seen Enemy, Prisoners, or most recently Arrival, then you’ll know that Denis Villeneuve loves nothing more than exploring themes of duality and moral uncertainty and to give viewers lots to think about.
+In Sicario, he continues with his unique form of storytelling and creating a murky atmosphere.
 He delivers a slow-burning plot that is so tense, that you become fearful for the implosion.
-Villenevue is quickly becoming one of my favourite directors.
+Villeneuve is quickly becoming one of my favourite directors.
 He has established such a distinctive style, as all his films have recurring traits.

-However, it’s Del Toro who has the most enticing role as Alejandro Gillick, a twisted and merciless DEA agent and my god, his acting is just on another level.
+However, it’s Del Toro who has the most enticing role as Alejandro Gillick, a twisted and merciless DEA agent and my god, his acting is on another level.
 Both Blunt and Del Toro contribute to some seriously brilliant scenes, that are now so ingrained in my mind.
-I won’t be forgetting them any time soon.
+I won’t be forgetting them anytime soon.

-Above all, Sicario is a masterclass movie that is filled with so much tension and darkness, you might just feel slightly haunted by the end of it.
+Above all, Sicario is a terrific movie that is filled with so much tension and darkness, you might just feel slightly haunted by the end of it.